-- Flood attenuation and stormwater management plans must be drawn up by a qualified engineer and approved by DEDEAT and DWS. - An Erosion and Sediment Management Plan must be implemented to minimise the ingress of sedimentladen stormwater into rivers/wetlands. - Runoff channels that drain the feedlot pens must be channelled to a retention dam for evaporation.
+- Flood attenuation and stormwater management plans drawn up by a qualified engineer and approved by DEDEAT and DWS must be monitored to ensure rivers and wetlands do not have changes in sediment levels caused by the ingress of sediment-laden stormwater. - An Erosion and Sediment Management Plan must be must be monitored to ensure rivers and wetlands do not have changes in sediment levels caused by the ingress of sediment-laden stormwater.